August 29, 2021

 If any think they are religious, and do not bridle their tongues but deceive their hearts, their religion is worthless.
 Religion that is pure and undefiled before God, the Father, is this: to care for orphans and widows in their distress, and to keep oneself unstained by the world.
 (James 1:17-27)

-James gets right to the heart of the matter of discipleship.
-He asks, “Who is God to you?”
+James seems to have just two questions in mind here.
+First, he asks, “Who is God to you?”
 Then James wants to know, “Who are you to God?”
-And finally, “What are you going to do about it?”

-This question is a little more complicated, because in order to answer it, James has to remind us of who we are not.
+This question is a little more complicated, because in order to answer it, James has to remind us of who we are not to be.
 We are not to be people who give in to anger.
-We are not to be the kind of people who can’t control their own tongues, who say things without thinking.
+We are not to be the kind of people who can’t control their own tongues.
 Most of all, we are not to be people who deceive ourselves into thinking we are okay with God when our lives give no evidence that this is true.

 We are the down payment of God’s promises to the world, James says.
 We are God’s gift to show what righteousness is supposed to look like.
 We must conduct ourselves as children of God, “for that is what we are!”
 (1 John 3:1)

 Had you ever thought of listening as a form of evangelism?
-Instead of telling people about Jesus, James tells us that the first thing we should do as first fruits is listen like Jesus.
+James tells us the first thing we should do as first fruits is to listen like Jesus.
 As God’s gift to a hurting world, we are to listen to the pain, the need, and the despair around us, just as Jesus did.
 Just as Jesus still does.

 Even more than this, we must be quick to listen to God’s word.
-James tells us to welcome the implanted word into our lives.
+Just as Jesus told us to take his flesh and blood into ourselves, so James tells us to welcome the implanted word into our lives.
 It isn’t enough to sit back and let the word of God run in one ear and out the other.
 We are to let it be implanted in us.
-If we are to be planted in the house of the Lord, as we heard last week, we have to let the Word of the Lord be planted deeply in us.

-Because: if the word of God is planted deep inside you, it’s going to show up on the outside.
+If the word of God is planted deep within you, it’s going to show up on the outside.
 Whatever is at your very core is the thing that dictates your outward behavior.
 The mark of an authentically Christian life is this connection between inward spiritual health and outward acts of compassion, mercy, and justice.

 Orphans and widows, in first century Jerusalem, were the most vulnerable people in society.
 They had no resources, no social standing, no power.
 They were completely dependent on the mercy and generosity of others.
 They were in distress.

 Who can you think of in that position today?
-Who do you know that experiences the distress of powerlessness?
+Who experiences the distress of powerlessness in our community?
 Who are the most vulnerable people around us?
-Those are the people James says we should be caring for if we have God’s word planted inside us.
+These are the people James says we should be caring for if we have God’s word planted inside us.

-It’s easy to think, because our church supports ministries like NUMAS Haus, and we provide a monthly community breakfast, and we support the Food Shelf, that we are taking care of orphans and widows.
+It’s easy to think, because our church has a Blessing Box and an Aid program, because we support ministries like Family Promise and the Food Shelf, that we are taking care of orphans and widows.
 And while I am really proud of this church and its work in these ministries, we have to work faithfully to make sure they don’t become transactional ministries.
 Taking care of widows and orphans means more than giving a handout or dishing up food.
-It means building relationships and becoming part of their lives, as they become part of ours.
+It means building relationships and becoming part of others’ lives, as they become part of ours.

 It means bearing one another’s pain.
 And carrying another person’s pain is hard.
 It is emotionally exhausting work.
 Bearing someone else’s pain doesn’t mean that you take it on yourself completely, so they don’t have to bear it.
 It means walking alongside them and helping them carry that load by being present with them.
 By listening first, and speaking later, by guarding your tongue, and by not getting angry at the drop of a hat.
 It means being Christ to someone else, just as Jesus has been Christ to you.

 Churches can be just as guilty as individuals, when it comes to forgetting who we are and becoming inwardly focused instead of outwardly engaged.
-Somewhere over the past 160 years, we may have forgotten the passion for sharing Jesus that marked our church’s beginning, and we may have become more concerned with keeping the institution alive, than we cared about keeping our faith alive.
-We may have cared more about our own comfort, doing things the way we like them done, than we cared about doing things in ways that would bring Jesus to the hurting world around us.
+Somewhere along the line, we may have lost the passion for sharing Jesus that marked our church’s beginning, with that handful of Methodists who gathered in a boxcar to worship.
+Somewhere along the line, we became more concerned with keeping the institution alive.
+We started caring more about our own comfort, doing things the way we like them done, than we cared about doing things in ways that would share Jesus with the hurting world around us.